twilio/flex-plugin-builder/packages/flex-plugin-scripts/README.md

 Scripts to run, build, and deploy Flex plugin.

-_Deprecated Notice_: These scripts are deprecated and no longer recommended to be used.
+_Deprecation Notice_: These scripts are deprecated and no longer recommended to be used.
 Please head over to [Twilio CLI's Flex Plugins integration](https://github.com/twilio-labs/plugin-flex/tree/v1-beta) on how to use Plugin Builder.

 ## Installation